 - Race and Public Policy: In this track, students use and interrogate social science methodologies in examining the condition of the American state and American institutions and practices.
 With an analysis of race and ethnicity at the center, students will examine the development of institutions and practices, with the growth and formation of racial and ethnic identities, including changing perceptions, measures, and reproduction of inequality.

-If you have any questions or need any additional information, please contact our Director of Undergraduate Studies Professor Tera Hunter at (609) 258-8904 or via email at email@example.com.
+If you have any questions or need any additional information, please contact our Director of Undergraduate Studies Professor Tera Hunter at (609) 258-8904 or via email at email@example.com and/or see the Princeton University African American Undergraduate Announcement.